nurturenature/fuzz_dist/README.md

 # fuzz_dist

-A framework for and customization of Jepsen for BEAM applications.
+A framework and customization of Jepsen for BEAM applications.

 Generative property testing of...